-The pig is taking over Limerick in an exciting celebration of Limerick’s food culture, our producers, and food heritage.
-Inspired by the history of Limerick’s famous bacon industry, the ‘Pigtown Culture and Food Series’ is an exciting new programme of themed events happening in September and October 2017 in Limerick.
-Developed by the Limerick Food Group and supported by Fáilte Ireland, the series will focus on Limerick’s unique heritage as a way to showcase the great food available locally, building on our deep-rooted food heritage.
+The pig is taking over Limerick this autumn in an exciting celebration of Limerick’s food culture, our producers, and food heritage.
+Inspired by the history of Limerick’s famous bacon industry, the ‘Pigtown Culture and Food Series’ is an exciting programme of themed events starting in September in Limerick.
+Developed by the Limerick Food Group and supported by Limerick City & County Council, the series will focus on Limerick’s unique heritage as a way to showcase the great food available locally, building on our deep-rooted food heritage.

 The 2017 series featured events such as the Culture Night Pig Parade; and ‘Beyond the Pig – veganism in a meat eaters world’ panel discussion; as well as Pigtown Tasting Menu an event produced by students of LIT’s Food and Tourism Department.
-Local historian and author Tom Toomey will give a lecture on the food history of the City: ‘Pigtown Roots, Ranks and Cleeves factories – their rise and downfall’, followed by a panel discussion with Joe Hayes of the Limerick Pork Butchers Society, and ‘A Pig’s Tale’ ceramic exhibition hosted by Limerick Ceramic Artists.
+Local historian and author Tom Toomey gave a lecture on the food history of the City: ‘Pigtown Roots, Ranks and Cleeves factories – their rise and downfall’, followed by a panel discussion with Joe Hayes of the Limerick Pork Butchers Society, and ‘A Pig’s Tale’ ceramic exhibition hosted by Limerick Ceramic Artists.

 Each year since its inception, the festival holds its popular free cookery demos in the Milk Market Kitchen had a pig and harvest flavour in butchery skills and cooking, with everything from Limerick-style pulled pork, to ‘The Pig from Nose to Tail’, Preserving the Harvest, and Sausage making.
 The demonstrations are given by a host of Limerick producers, chefs and food writers.
 Other events include historical talks and walks recounting the time when Limerick’s bacon factories fed Ireland and exported as far away as Russia.

 With four bacon factories operating at the heart of the city, the pig played a vital role in Limerick’s economic and social life.
 O’Mara’s, Matterson’s, Denny’s and Shaw’s (later Clover meats) built an international reputation for Limerick ham and bacon and provided employment for thousands of families linking the city and the surrounding county in the production of bacon products.
 Limerick’s bacon industry became almost like a family business, as many generations of families worked in these factories that were dotted around Limerick (Source:limerick.ie)